IamDawid/DummyBlog/README.md

 # FakeBlog
 A simple React-Redux app that fetches users and their blogposts from an external fake API.
-App uses Redux for state management and Redux-Thunk low allow action creators to return functions instead of objects (in this case API calls).
+App uses Redux for state management and Redux-Thunk to allow action creators to return functions instead of objects (in this case API calls).

 ## Getting Started